-While Lauren McCalmont Morgan, MD, FACOG, was raised in Alexandria, I have lived in Shreveport for the past 8 years and consider it my home.
-I went to Louisiana Tech University for undergrad and received my Bachelor of Science degree in Biomedical Engineering.
-Following graduation, I attended LSU Health Science Center in Shreveport for both medical school and residency, acting as the administrative chief resident during her final year.
+While Lauren McCalmont Morgan, MD, FACOG, was raised in Alexandria, she has lived in Shreveport for the past eight years and consider it her home.
+She went to Louisiana Tech University for undergrad and received her Bachelor of Science degree in biomedical engineering.
+Following graduation, she attended LSU Health Sciences Center - Shreveport for both medical school and residency, acting as the administrative chief resident during her final year.
 Dr. Morgan is board certified in OB-GYN (American Board of Obstetrics and Gynecology) and a Fellow of the American College of Obstetricians and Gynecologists (FACOG).

-While in residency, I was fortunate to have received the Society of Maternal Fetal Medicine Resident Award, Dr. James A. Truly Resident Award, and Earl Dilworth Resident Research Award.
-However, my greatest honor was being nominated by my peers for the Gold Humanism Honor Society, an organization that focuses on compassionate care and dedication to service.
+While in residency, Dr. Morgan was fortunate to receive the Society for Maternal-Fetal Medicine Resident Award, the Dr. James A. Truly Resident Award and the Earl Dilworth Resident Research Award.
+Her greatest honor was nomination by her peers for the Gold Humanism Honor Society, an organization that focuses on compassionate care and dedication to service.

-When choosing a field of medicine, I was immediately drawn to Obstetrics and Gynecology due to the wide range of care.
-It also allows me to develop a lasting relationship with my patient through all seasons of life, from adolescence to pregnancy to menopause and everything in between.
-When people ask me what the best part about my job is, I simply say “that I get to be a part of the story”.
+When choosing a field of medicine, Dr. Morgan was immediately drawn to obstetrics and gynecology due to the wide range of care.
+It also allows her to develop a lasting relationship with her patient through all seasons of life, from adolescence to pregnancy to menopause and everything in between.
+When people ask Dr. Morgan about the best part of her job, she says, “That I get to be a part of the story.”

-One of my strongest interests is caring high risk pregnancy patients.
-I value staying up to date with the latest research and medical advances to provide the best care for my patients.
-I also enjoy minimally invasive gynecologic surgery, including robotic‐assisted surgery.
-In all aspects of care, it is important for me to gain trust and understanding from each patient as it relates to their individualized plan of care.
+One of her strongest interests is caring for high-risk pregnancy patients.
+Dr. Morgan values staying up to date with the latest research and medical advances to provide the best care for her patients.
+She also enjoys minimally invasive gynecologic surgery, including robotic‐assisted surgery.
+In all aspects of care, it is important for her to gain trust and understanding from each patient as it relates to their individualized plan of care.

-I enjoy traveling, cooking, and spending time with my family, especially my niece and nephew.
+Dr. Morgan enjoys traveling, cooking and spending time with family, especially her niece and nephew.